DavidMatthewFraser/easy-to-git/README.md

 # easy-to-git
 👩‍🔬 👨‍💻 A Repo that is super easy to get involved in!
 # Project Goal
-- A fun and easy lerning space for people new to git and coding
+- To Create a fun and easy lerning space for people new to git and coding
-- Learn a lot 😊
+- For Contributors to learn a lot 😊
 - [insert goals]
 # It is encouraged to:
 - start off with small changes